infozenfrance/Phraseanet-Docs/en/FAQ/Media/Add-a-base.rst

 .. seealso::

-	Refer to the :ref:`Phraseanet base setting<Structure-Setting>` section.
+	Refer to the Phraseanet base setting<Setting-Structure>` section.

 Depending on the needs and to publish a new Phraseanet base, it is required to create at least one collection.